Multi-FAct: Assessing Factuality of Multilingual LLMs using FActScore: Introduction

 \section{Introduction}

 Large Language Models (LLMs) are susceptible to factuality hallucination, a phenomenon in which the generated text contradicts established world knowledge \citep{huang2023survey, zhang2023siren}.
-Despite extensive research focusing on hallucination and factuality of LLMs in free-form generation, these endeavors have predominantly concentrated on English \citep{huang2023survey, min2023factscore, mishra2024fine}.
-Consequently, there exists a notable gap in our comprehension of the factual accuracy of LLMs when producing content in various languages.
+Despite extensive research focusing on hallucination and factuality of LLMs in free-form generation, the previous works have predominantly studied English \citep{huang2023survey, min2023factscore, mishra2024fine, wei2024longform, wang2023factcheck}.
+Consequently, there exists a wide gap in our comprehension of the factual accuracy of LLMs when producing content in non-English languages.
 As highlighted by \citet{kang2024comparing}, current metrics for detecting hallucination are inadequate in multilingual settings.
 The extent to which LLMs exhibit factual hallucination remains unclear across different languages.
 Similar to other capabilities, there may be a discernible decline in performance when LLMs are tasked with non-English contexts~\citep{ahuja-etal-2023-mega,bang-etal-2023-multitask}.

 In this paper, we address this gap by systematically evaluating the factual accuracy of multilingual LLMs across different languages and geographic regions.
-We explore the following research questions: \textbf{R1:} Do multilingual models, such as ChatGPT, exhibit uniform factual accuracy across all languages in free-form generation? \textbf{R2:} Do these models demonstrate higher factual precision for content that aligns closely with the language (e.g., discussing a president of a country whose official language is used for generation)?
+We explore the following research questions: \textbf{R1:} How can we effectively evaluate the factuality of multilingual LLMs in \textit{free-form} text generation? \textbf{R2:} How do multilingual models' free-form answers compare in factual accuracy across languages and geographically contextualized questions?

-To address these questions, we introduce a novel pipeline tailored for evaluating factuality in a multilingual setting.
-Our approach first adapts the \fs\citep{min2023factscore} to accommodate multiple languages, and we make this pipeline openly accessible as open-source.
-Using this pipeline, we then assess the factual accuracy of nine languages in biography generation tasks, ensuring geographical diversity through a curated list of subjects.
+To address these questions, we introduce \mfs, a simple pipeline tailored for evaluating factuality in a multilingual context.
+Leveraging open-source models, we adapt the \fs \citep{min2023factscore} for multiple languages and validate it using human annotations from \citet{min2023factscore}.
+Furthermore, we explore the use of non-English Wikipedia content to augment factuality evaluation, finding that while English Wikipedia remains a reliable source, concatenating articles from multiple non-English languages can sometimes provide estimates close to English Wikipedia.